Improvisational theatre: Comedy

-Non-comedic, experimental, and dramatic, narrative-based improvisational theater
+Non-comedic, experimental, and dramatic, narrative-based improvisational theatre

 Other forms of improvisational theatre training and performance techniques are experimental and avant-garde in nature and not necessarily intended to be comedic.
-These include Playback Theatre and Theatre of the Oppressed, the Poor Theatre, the Open Theatre, to name only a few.
+These include Playback Theatre and Theatre of the Oppressed, the Poor Theatre, The Open Theater, to name only a few.

-The Open Theatre was founded in New York City by a group of former students of acting teacher Nola Chilton, and joined shortly thereafter by director Joseph Chaikin, formerly of The Living Theatre, and Peter Feldman.
+The Open Theater was founded in New York City by a group of former students of acting teacher Nola Chilton, and joined shortly thereafter by director Joseph Chaikin, formerly of The Living Theatre, and Peter Feldman.
 This avant-garde theatre group explored political, artistic, and social issues.
-The company, developing work through an improvisational process drawn from Chilton and Viola Spolin, created well-known exercises, such as "sound and movement" and "transformations", and originated radical forms and techniques that anticipated or were contemporaneous with Jerzy Grotowski's "poor theater" in Poland.
+The company, developing work through an improvisational process drawn from Chilton and Viola Spolin, created well-known exercises, such as "sound and movement" and "transformations", and originated radical forms and techniques that anticipated or were contemporaneous with Jerzy Grotowski's "poor theatre" in Poland.
 During the sixties, Chaikin and the Open Theatre developed full theatrical productions with nothing but the actors, a few chairs, and a bare stage, creating character, time, and place through a series of transformations the actors physicalized and discovered through improvisations.

-On the west coast, Ruth Zaporah developed Action Theater™, a physically based improvisation form that treats language, movement and voice equally.
-Action Theater™ performances have no scripts, no preplanned ideas and create full-length shows or shorter performances.
+On the west coast, Ruth Zaporah developed Action Theatre, a physically based improvisation form that treats language, movement and voice equally.
+Action Theatre performances have no scripts, no preplanned ideas and create full-length shows or shorter performances.
 Longform, dramatic, and narrative-based improvisation is well-established on the west coast with companies such as San Francisco's BATS Improv.
 This format allows for full-length plays and musicals to be created improvisationally.